phuongwj/phuongwj/README.md

 # Hi there, I'm Phuong (aka Julia) 🤗

-I'm passionate about about learning and working in areas like Full-Stack Development, Cloud Computing, and AI/ML.
+I'm passionate about learning and working in areas like Full-Stack Development, Cloud Computing, and AI/ML.

 ## What am I currently doing?